hermangroup/docs/wallets/electrum/advanced.rst

 .. figure:: img/sweep-secret.png
    :width: 400px

-   Public address and associated private key produced by Dash Paper Wallet Generator
+   Public address and associated private key produced by Historia Paper Wallet Generator

-Funds from paper wallets are swept into an Dash Electrum Wallet by creating a transaction using the private key and sending it to a new address from your wallet.
+Funds from paper wallets are swept into an Historia Electrum Wallet by creating a transaction using the private key and sending it to a new address from your wallet.
 This is necessary because it is not possible to add new public or private keys to an existing deterministic series of